An Interview with the Persecuted Chinese Artist Ai Weiwei

 Protect you?
 But they’re containing you.

 It’s great protection for me.
-It gives me [strength] to be isolated in a castle – to design my own weapon – but not really in the global battleground.
-Basically, I am in Caochangdi; I don’t even go to [the centre of] Beijing.
+It gives me [strength] to be isolated in a castle—to design my own weapon—but not really in the global battleground.
+Basically, I am in Caochangdi; I don’t even go to [the center of] Beijing.
 Beijing is another city to me.

-The Global Times also accused you of using your political labelling to make up for artistic weakness.
+The Global Times also accused you of using your political labeling to make up for artistic weakness.

 Whether or not it’s making up for artistic weakness, it’s undoubtedly the case that the Chinese authorities’ treatment of you has made you an international star and given you a platform far bigger than one you’d have otherwise.